polterguy/magic.data.common/README.md

                      film_actor.actor_id:actor.actor_id
 ```

-**Notice** - The above lambda assumes you've got Oracle's Sakila database in your MySQL instance.
+The above lambda assumes you've got Oracle's Sakila database in your MySQL instance.
 If you only wish to see
-its resulting SQL, add the **[generate]** argument to the above root invocation, and set its value to _"true"_.
+its resulting SQL, add a **[generate]** argument to the above root invocation, and set its value to _"true"_.
 All specialised slots, dynamically building and executing some SQL towards your database, supports
 the **[generate]** argument, allowing you to easily _"debug"_ your SQL statements, and see what they actually do.
+Below is an example of the SQL created by the above invocation if you add a **[generate]** argument to it
+and set its value to boolean `true`.

 ```sql
 select `film`.`title`, `film`.`description`, `actor`.`last_name`, `actor`.`first_name` from `film`